MotorcycleEnjoyer/Sample_WR_Mod/README.md

 5.)
 In `Documents/Warsaw Revamped/Package Cache`, make sure you have an extracted partitions folder.

 If you do not have one: extract `partitions-0.1.zip` and rename the extracted folder to `partitions`

+6.)
+Open the `wr_official` folder with vscode.
+If you open just a file it will not give highlighting or suggestions.